All Guides About Start Here

 What should I charge for my first micro SaaS?

-For B2B micro SaaS, launch at $29–$49/month.
-That range covers 58% of micro SaaS products that reach $5K MRR.
-It's high enough to attract serious buyers and generate real revenue, low enough to require no procurement approval.
+If you're selling to other businesses, launch at $29–$49 a month.
+That range covers 58% of small subscription products that reach $5,000 a month.
+It's high enough to attract serious buyers and bring in real revenue, low enough that no formal company purchase process is needed.
 You can raise from there.
-Lowering is much harder.
+Lowering the price is much harder.

 +